jameshfisher/jameshfisher.com/_posts/2016-11-30-c-references.md

 Next there are a bunch of standards referred to by year number: C89, C99, C11.
 The best source for these seems to be [this site](http://port70.net/~nsz/c/).

 Since C seems to emphasize backwards compatibility, you can read them in order.
 This might make sense, because the older versions are much shorter.

+"There's a new ISO C standard, published in 2011 (after this answer was posted).
+ANSI, as usual, has adopted the ISO C11 standard as an ANSI standard.
+For historical reasons, the phrase "ANSI C" commonly (but incorrectly) refers to the language defined by the ANSI C89 / ISO C90 standard.
+Since C standards are now published by ISO first, and since there have been three ISO C standards, with varying levels of adoption, it's best to refer to the year the standard was published (ISO C90, ISO C99, ISO C11) to avoid any confusion." http://stackoverflow.com/a/1608350/229792